-Mortgage impairments and provision for impairment losses:
+Mortgage impairments and provision for impairment losses

-As at June 30, 2022, there were 3 mortgages totaling \$441,746 (December 31, 2021 - 5 mortgages totaling \$2,672,805) which were considered by management to be impaired with a total provision for impairment losses of \$113,763 and \$528,130 against those loans as at June 30, 2022 and December 31, 2021 respectively.
+As at September 30, 2022, there were 3 mortgages totaling \$562,976 (December 31, 2021 - 5 mortgages totaling \$2,672,805) which were considered by management to be impaired with a total provision for impairment losses of \$nil and \$528,130 against those loans as at September 30, 2022 and December 31, 2021 respectively.
+Once a mortgage is considered impaired, the Corporation ceases to accrue additional interest revenue on that mortgage which in turn reduces total revenue per share.